Wharpheus/simplicity-lang/README.md

 Simplicity Programming Language
 ===============================

-A compile-to-JavaScript language aiming to minimize complexity.
+A language that minimizes complexity
 --

 Goals